Parrog, Newport Pembrokeshire

 There is a small car park at the Parrog with four points of entry to the beach for launching boats, one of which is four wheel drive recommended.
 The Nevern estuary which flows through The Parrog has extended boat moorings towards the east.

 An old crossing point known as 'The Chain' still exists for anyone wishing to wade across the estuary to Traeth Mawr (Big Beach) at low tide (ask a local to point you in the right direction).
 This crossing can be achieved by removing your shoes and socks and rolling up your trousers to knee level.
-Any other crossings on the lower Nevern Estuary near The Parrog are only advisable at its widest points at low tide.
+Any other crossings on the lower Nevern Estuary near Parrog Beach are only advisable at it's widest points at low tide.

 Newport Parrog Amenities: